zaidan/dm-status/README.md

 Demo
 -----

-There is a demo hosted as gh-pages site, see [rom-status example site](http://zaidan.github.io/rom-status-example/).
+There is a demo hosted as GitHub Page, see [rom-status example site](http://zaidan.github.io/rom-status-example/).

 Usage
 ------